Sweet Potato & Carrot Casserole

 - Preheat oven to 375°.
 In a small bowl, cover raisins with hot water; let stand 30 minutes.

 - Place potatoes in a 6-qt. stockpot; add water to cover.
 Bring to a boil.
-Reduce heat; cook, uncovered, 15-20 minutes or just until tender.
+Reduce heat; cook, uncovered, just until tender, 15-20 minutes.
 Remove potatoes and cool slightly.
-Add carrots to same pot of boiling water; cook, uncovered, 15-20 minutes or until tender; drain.
+Add carrots to same pot of boiling water; cook, uncovered, until tender, 15-20 minutes; drain.

 - Peel sweet potatoes and cut crosswise into 1-1/2-in.-thick slices.
 Arrange potatoes and carrots in a greased 13x9-in. baking dish, cut sides down.